Tosipaolo/FiberOptic-Matlab/README.md

 # FiberOptic-Matlab
-fiber optic communications simulation on matlab
+Fiber optic communications simulation on matlab

-Final project for the BAchelor's degree in Telecommunication Engineering in Politecnico di Milano.
+Final project for the Bachelor's degree in Telecommunication Engineering in Politecnico di Milano.

 Matlab Simulation of a OOK transmission on a passive optical network.
 The simulation takes into account the impulse generation at the transmitter, the attenuation in the fiber, the phase shift introduced, and the light recieving process through a photodiode and a TIA.